UofS-Pulse-Binfo/uofspb_germplasm/README.md

 3. Remove the old module directories.
 4. Clone this package and re-install the modules
 5. Re-apply the configuration you took note of above.

+**Note: the functionality from separate modules will still be available in this package and any new functionality will be developed here.
+Additionally, germ_summary has been renamed to rilsummary to reflect it's focus on RILs.**